UPPMAX/UPPMAX-documentation/docs/software/create_singularity_container_for_r_package.md

 ## 2. Build the Singularity container

-Here is how you creata a Singularity container called `my_container.sif` from the Singularity script:
+Here is how you create a Singularity container called `my_container.sif` from the Singularity script:

 ```bash
 sudo singularity build my_container.sif Singularity